 QUESTION COMMENTS CONSIDER THESE FACTORS 13.
 Can the information be misinterpreted?
 Competence and training 14.
-Does the order in which information is Procedures received have any effect on the Human-system interface interpretation?
-Team work 15.
-Are necessary informational elements Number of goals presented required for a correct • Time of day Time available 16.
+Does the order in which information is received have any effect on the interpretation?
+Procedures Human-system interface Team work 15.
+Are necessary informational elements presented required for a correct interpretation?
+Number of goalsTime of dayTime available 16.
 If two sources contradict one another, which is considered to be most trustworthy?
 Work environment 17.
 How is the reliability of the information assessed?
 Emergency response 18.
 Are there other factors that influence interpretation?
 Interventions